 Crisis in Yemen: How to Help

-Yemen is the world's worst humanitarian crisis, with three-fourths of the country's population requiring some form of assistance to survive.
+Yemen is the world's worst humanitarian crisis, with 80% of the country's population requiring some form of assistance to survive.
 Project HOPE is helping provide the vital support people in Yemen need most.
 Get the facts about this crisis and learn more about how you can help below.

-What began as a local conflict in Yemen has spiraled into a four-year civil war that shows little sign of resolution.
+What began as a local conflict in Yemen has spiraled into a five-year civil war that shows little sign of resolution.
 The war in Yemen is a grave human catastrophe that has taken a massive toll on the most vulnerable: in many areas, women and children lack access to the basic care that can help them survive and live full lives.
-Today, more than 22 million Yemenis need humanitarian assistance, a number greater than the entire population of the state of New York.
+Today, more than 24 million Yemenis need humanitarian assistance, a number greater than the entire population of the state of New York.

 Get The Facts: What You Need To Know